xuestella03/WINTER25-CS326/lectures/L08_supervised_machine_learning_ii/slides.md

 - Exam Part I will be on 02.11.2025.
   - The exam will cover all material up to and including L.09.
   - Multiple choice (\~24) and free response (\~6) questions.
-  - In person and closed book.
+  - In person
+  - Closed book.
+  - If you have accomodations through AccessibleNU, I will send an email with instructions by early next week.

 <!--s-->